jodiambra/Zuber-Ride-Duration-Hypothesis-Testing/README.md

-folium notebook contains interactive maps.
+Folium notebook contains interactive maps.
 Images of maps are located in figures folder.